Polish opposition, junior ruling party seek election delay

 “I believe we can build a (parliamentary) majority for this,” he told reporters before going into talks with Gowin.

-After the first round of talks on Monday, Budka said he was optimistic about finding “common ground”.
+After the first round of talks on Monday, Budka said he was optimistic about finding “common ground”, but Gowin struck a more cautious note.

+“It is good that we are holding talks, but we are far from reaching a consensus,” Gowin told news conference, adding that further talks with the opposition were planned.

 Poland reported 545 new coronavirus infections on Sunday, the biggest daily rise to date.
 On Monday the total number of infections stood at 9,453, including 362 deaths, in the country of 38 million.